 The benches are covered in a scale-like pattern.
 This design not only reflects the fish in the center, but also acts as abstractions for elements of the locations illustrated.

-You can find Amy’s picnic table at the entrance of Aberdeen Centre on the corner of Browngate Road & Hazelbridge Way (number 1 on the map).
+You can find Amy’s picnic table at the entrance of Aberdeen Centre on the corner of Browngate Road & Hazelbridge Way.

 ATHEANA PICHA